Tom Scavo: Season 3

-It is later revealed that the woman is Nora Huntington (Kiersten Warren).
+It is revealed that the woman Tom was embracing is Nora Huntington (Kiersten Warren).
 They had a one-night stand years before he met Lynette.
 She claims she conceived his child, a daughter named Kayla (Rachel G. Fox), but never told him.

-Tom later confesses to Lynette that he wants to open up a pizzeria.
-Nora, however, consistently undermines him behind his back and tries to get Lynette to tell him to drop the idea while planning to tell him that she'd support him.
-She wants him back, determined to make a proper family for Kayla, but Tom rejects her and tells Lynette, who warns Nora to keep her distance in future.
-Tom and Lynette plan to fight Nora for custody of Kayla but before they get to court, Nora confronts Lynette in the supermarket, moments before the supermarket is taken hostage by Carolyn Bigsby.
-When Lynette tells Carolyn that Nora made a move on Tom, Carolyn shoots and kills Nora.
-Lynette promises Nora that she'll take care of Kayla, just before she dies.
+Tom confesses to Lynette that he wants to open up a pizzeria.
+Nora consistently undermines Tom behind his back and tries to get Lynette to tell him to drop the idea, while planning to tell him that she will support him.
+Nora wants to restart her relationship with Tom, determined to make a proper family for Kayla, but Tom rejects her and tells Lynette, who warns Nora to keep her distance in the future.
+Tom and Lynette plan to fight Nora for custody of Kayla.
+Before they get to court, Nora confronts Lynette in the supermarket, moments before Carolyn Bigsby takes the supermarket hostage.
+When Lynette tells Carolyn that Nora is trying to date Tom, Carolyn shoots and kills Nora.
+Just before Nora dies, Lynette promises Nora that she will take care of Kayla.

-Tom opens his pizzeria and with Lynette's help, gets it ready for the grand opening, overcoming a few hitches along the way.
-He then tries organizing a surprise for their ninth wedding anniversary but it goes wrong, leaving Lynette out in the woods at night, and rushes to meet her.
-A little while later, Tom throws out his back while working, leaving him confined to bedrest.
-Lynette hires a new chef, Rick Coletti (Jason Gedrick) as well as Mrs. McCluskey to look after Tom and the children when she's at work.
-One night, Tom and the kids come to the pizzeria to surprise her, where Kayla sees chemistry between Lynette and Rick and tells Tom.
-So Tom suggests that he returns to work and they fire Rick, but Lynette is not keen.
-After Lynette and Rick are locked in the freezer during an armed robbery, they cuddle to keep warm, but Tom sees the CCTV tape of them eating dinner prior to the robbery.
-He confronts Rick, telling him that although his marriage to Lynette is shaky, it is rock solid and Rick would never break it up.
+Tom opens his pizzeria and, with Lynette's help, prepares it for the grand opening.
+He then tries organizing a surprise for their ninth wedding anniversary, but it goes wrong, leaving Lynette out in the woods at night, and he rushes to find her.
+A little while later, Tom injures his back while working, leaving him confined to bed rest.
+Lynette hires a new chef, Rick Coletti (Jason Gedrick), as well as Mrs. McCluskey to look after Tom and the children when she is at work.
+One night, Tom and the kids come to the pizzeria to surprise her, and Kayla sees Lynette and Rick flirting together.
+She tells Tom, and Tom returns to work to fire Rick, but Lynette tells him not to.

+After Lynette and Rick are locked in the freezer during an armed robbery, they cuddle to keep warm, and Tom sees the CCTV tape of them eating dinner before the theft.
+He confronts Rick, telling him that his marriage is solid, and that Rick cannot break them up.
 Tom asks Rick to quit but he refuses, claiming Lynette "doesn't want him gone".
 Rick later tells Lynette about his lunch with Tom and his feelings for her, and tries to get her to admit her feelings for him, but Lynette refuses and fires him.